"Healing is fluid. Healing can not be held down to logic"...sterrell 12:01:21

 Transforming Touch® Practitioner Training IT'S HYBRID

-Virtual Transforming Touch Training
+Virtual Transforming Touch® Training

 -

-Watch pre-recorded lectures virtually
+Watch pre-recorded lectures online at your own pace

 -

-Watch all demos virtually
+Watch all demos online at your own pace

 -

-3 full days of skill building virtually
+3 full days of Skill Building Intentionally online

 -

-Triads in Break out rooms during skill building
+Triads in Break out rooms during Skill Building

 -